 Oranjestad is the capital of Aruba and is named after 'Huis van Oranje' (Orange House), the name of the Dutch Royal Family in 1824 during the Dutch colonization.
 Most of Aruba's government buildings are located in Oranjestad and it is also the place for shopping and along the seaside you will find merchants sailing Aruba art and local handcrafts.
 Oranjestad features some traditional Dutch multicolored buildings.

 Plaza Daniel Leo, named after a local politician, is located in Oranjestad in front of Renaissance Mall.
 The plaza features some of the most picturesque Dutch multicolored colonial buildings.
 These buildings are housing all kind of shopping stores.

-Tour operators: Red Sail Sports and El Tours.
+Tour operators: El Tours.

 Seroe Colorado is the home of Baby Beach, Rodgers Beach and Colorado point at the southeast of the island.
 The name of this city, which translates to colorful hill, refers to the 30 meters high of pure limestone hill.
 The hill got its name due to the brown/yellow color of the limestone.
 Seroe Colorado is also known for the large ship anchor at the entrance to Seroe Colorado, which is a perfect spot for taking a beautiful picture.

 The Old Mill is a piece of Aruba's Dutch heritage.
 The windmill was built in 1804 in the Netherlands, meticulously taken apart, shipped to Aruba and reconstructed in 1960.
-The Old Mill currently houses a restaurant.
+The Old Mill currently houses a bar and restaurant.

 Rent a car and drive by one of the remaining from the Dutch heritage.